 I, therefore, have an intimate knowledge of the demanding corporate world.
 This enables me to have incredible empathy with employees and employers.
-When combined with 10 years' experience of Depression and Generalised Anxiety, and Cognitive Behavioural Therapy certification I'm in a privileged position to support and understand workers and employers with the increasingly common stress, anxiety and mood concerns they face."
+When combined with 10 years' experience of Depression and Generalised Anxiety, Cognitive Behavioural Therapy and Life Coaching certification I'm in a privileged position to support and understand workers and employers with the increasingly common stress and anxiety concerns they face."

 Mental wellbeing in the workplace

 Below are some powerful employee and employer facts to illustrate today's corporate environment.